SUAMI Offers Students, Mentors Connections

 "The students took ownership of their work and looked into a lot of options," Moruzzi said.

-The size of the smallest initial blue vertex set required to force all the vertices in G blue is called the zero forcing number of G. One can think about how to adapt this color change rule; for example, to be less restrictive than needing a unique orange neighbor.
+The size of the smallest initial blue vertex set required to force all the vertices in G blue is called the zero forcing number of G. One can think about how to adapt this color change rule; for example, to be less restrictive than needing a unique white neighbor.
 Questions like the previous on variations of forcing have been adapted for different applications and research into these variations of forcing bring about new directions.

 David Offner, associate teaching professor, directs the SUAMI program.
 For more than 30 years, the Department of Mathematical Sciences has provided students with strong academic records — regardless of background — the opportunity to work on projects related to applied mathematics under the direction of research faculty or postdoctoral researchers.
 Along with Moruzzi's work other research opportunities included projects in number theory, partial differential equations and discrete mathematics.